stephengold/kk-physics/README.md

 so they won’t interfere with KK Physics.

-For projects built using [Maven] or [Gradle], it is sufficient to add dependencies on the KK Physics library and appropriate jolt-jni native libraries.
+For projects built using [Maven] or [Gradle], it is sufficient to add dependencies on the KK Physics library and appropriate Jolt-JNI native libraries.
 The build tool should automatically resolve the remaining dependencies.

 Current jolt-jni releases provide 24 desktop native libraries,